 Learn basic HTML formatting you can use to format content in your posts and pages …

-Using HTML In WordPress – Step-By-Step Tutorial
+A Useful Guide To Formatting Content Using HTML For WordPress Dummies – Tutorial

-What Is HTML?
+HTML – What Is It?

 HTML is an acronym for HyperText Markup Language.
 According to Wikipedia’s definition of HTML …